Dakes/WaniKaniCommunityMnemonics2/README.md

 ### 1.0
 - Sheet apps script regularly cleans database from HTML tags
+- Sheet apps script deletes Mnemonics with rating of -5 or below
 - At least the same functionality of WKCM

 ### 1.1
 - display of user stats, like written mnemonics or received votes
+- "Hall of Fame" with most active users

 ## Other TODO
 - build a small tool that lets people bulk export their notes so that I can import them to the existing data set.
 - Maybe do something with Timestamp in DB??
+- Think about adding a "Request Deletion" Button